IlliaGoldin/gitexercises/Exercise2-StagingAndStashing.md

 2. Make a change and try to stage it interactively (`git add -p`).
 3. Use `git reset` to undo the staging of your file.
 4. Stash your change with a unique stash message, then unstash and apply it back to the `exercise2` branch.
 Ok I'm making a change.
 Do you sense this you stupid git?
+And adding another one.
+Ball of yarn.

 ## Solutions